When Iliya Rezvine first started his transportation business, he had to be comfortable living without a salary.

 One-third of Americans check their email every single day and an additional 39 percent of Americans check their email more than three times a day.
 This is why email marketing is still the most effective form of marketing, returning about $38 for every $1 spent.
 If you’re just starting to get the word out about your business, email is the surest way to reach the largest number of people.

-But email marketing is easy to screw up.
+But email marketing is easy to screw up—not to mention why you also use email for customer support.
 Each email has to dodge the spam inbox, get opened, work on all devices, and have a modern design.
 Use an email marketing tool, like Campaign Monitor, to put together quick and effective, professional-grade emails.

 Use Campaign Monitor for Smart Email Campaigns